1UmAr1/Practical-Machine-Learning-Coursera/README.md

 I have also ploted the dendogram as proof

-As my final model i used Random Forest with 5 fold cross validation Which was very much promising
+As my final model i used Random Forest with 5 fold cross validation
+# The accuracy rate using the random forest is very high
+# therefore the out-of-sample-error is negligible.
+# But it might be due to overfitting.
+The final model was very much promising